sunpy/sunpy/docs/tutorial/maps.rst

 As you will see in this tutorial, the primary advantage of using a Map object over just a bare NumPy array is the ability to perform coordinate aware operations on the underlying array, such as rotating the Map to remove the roll angle of an instrument or cropping a Map to a specific field of view.
 Additionally, because Map is capable of ingesting data from many different sources, it provides a common interface for any two-dimensional data product.

-By the end of this tutorial, you will learn how to create a Map, access the underlying data and metadata, and the basics visualizing a Map.
+By the end of this tutorial, you will learn how to create a Map, access the underlying data and metadata, convert physical coordinates to the world coordinate of a Map, and the basics visualizing a Map.
 Additionally, you will learn how to combine multiple Maps into a `~sunpy.map.MapSequence` or a `~sunpy.map.CompositeMap`.
-Lastly, you will learn how to create Maps from data sources not supported in sunpy.

 .. note::